Bleeding Kansas: First Territorial Legislature

 On March 30, 1855, the Kansas Territory held the election for its first territorial legislature.
 Crucially, this legislature would decide whether the territory would allow slavery.
 Just as had happened in the election of November 1854, "Border Ruffians" from Missouri again streamed into the territory to vote, and proslavery delegates were elected to 37 of the 39 seats—Martin F. Conway and Samuel D. Houston from Riley County were the only Free-Staters elected.
 Free-Staters loudly denounced the elections as fraudulent.
 Territorial Governor Andrew Reeder pleased neither side when he invalidated, as tainted by fraud, the results in only 11 of the 40 legislative races.
 A special election was held on May 22 to elect replacements, and the results were dramatically different; eight of the 11 delegates elected in the special election were Free-Staters.
 This still left the proslavery camp with an overwhelming 29–10 advantage.

 The proslavery legislature convened in the newly created territorial capital of Pawnee on July 2, 1855.
 The legislature immediately invalidated the results from the special election in May and seated the proslavery delegates elected in March.
-After only one week in Pawnee, the legislature moved the territorial capital to the Shawnee Mission, on the Missouri border, where it reconvened, adopted a slave code for Kansas modeled largely on that of Missouri, and began passing laws favorable to slaveholders.
+After only one week in Pawnee, the legislature moved the territorial capital to the Shawnee Mission, on the border with Missouri, where it reconvened, adopted a slave code for Kansas modeled largely on that of Missouri, and began passing laws favorable to slaveholders.

 Free-Staters quickly elected delegates to a separate legislature based in Topeka, which proclaimed itself the legitimate government and called the proslavery government operating in Lecompton "bogus".
 This body created the first territorial constitution, the Topeka Constitution.
 Charles L. Robinson, a Massachusetts native and agent of the New England Emigrant Aid Company, was elected territorial governor.